Know Your Options

 Each airline has its own policies about what it will do for delayed passengers; there are no federal requirements.
 If your flight is delayed or canceled, ask the airline if it will pay for meals or a phone call.
 Contrary to what many people believe, airlines are not required to do so.

-Under new federal rules, U.S. airlines operating domestic flights must allow passengers to deplane after a tarmac delay of three hours.
+Under federal rules, U.S. airlines operating domestic flights must allow passengers to deplane after a tarmac delay of three hours.
 The only exceptions allowed are for safety or security, or if air traffic control advises the pilot otherwise.
 Carriers are also required to provided adequate food and drinking water within two hours of being delayed on the tarmac; they must also maintain operable lavatories and, if necessary, provide medical attention.
+If these requirements are not met, file a complaint with the Department of Transportation.

 There are other protections as well, such as prohibiting airlines from scheduling chronically delayed flights.
-For more information, search for Airline Passenger Protections on the Department of Transportation's website.
+For more information, review the Department of Transportation's airline passenger protections.

 Selling more tickets than there are seats is not illegal.
 Most airlines overbook their flights to compensate for "no-shows."
 If there are more passengers than seats just before a plane is scheduled to depart, you could be "bumped" or left behind against your will.
 Whether you are bumped or not may depend on when you officially check-in for your flight, so try to arrive early.
 The U.S. Department of Transportation requires airlines to ask people to give up their seats voluntarily, in exchange for compensation.
 Airlines decide what to offer volunteers, such as money, a free trip, food or lodging.